FLUX-SE/all_docs/documentation/3_Dynamic_Section_Settings.md

 > *Take a piece of full mixed music, set the ratio to 3-4 and the compression will start working.
 Now set the threshold of the compressor to the maximum value, the compressor will stop working because the sound level will never reach the threshold.
 Then increase the L.I.D.. and you will see (and hear) the compression working again!!!
-Now de- crease or increase the input gain (in Pure Expander, or before, as you want) and you will see that the compression will continue to work equally; it’s totally, completely independent of the sound level and depends only on Ratio, Knee and sound content.*
+Now decrease or increase the input gain (in Pure Expander, or before, as you want) and you will see that the compression will continue to work equally; it’s totally, completely independent of the sound level and depends only on Ratio, Knee and sound content.*